revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> Yes, it is correct that durablity is one of the best features of MongoDB.
+> Yes, it is correct that durability is one of the best features of MongoDB.
-Whenever there is a server failure or system crashes, we can still recover the data from the journal nodes as well as we can get the data from different replica sets.
+Whenever there are a server failure or system crashes, we can still recover the data from the journal nodes as well as we can get the data from different replica sets.
 </details>

 ---